saneef/color-color/README.md

 # color × color

-Color-color is inspired by [Colorbox](https://www.colorbox.io).
-You can generate more than set of color shades, and compare side by side.
-Also, you can use reference colors to tune-in your color scheme.
+Color-color is a tool to generate color shades.
+It uses [HSLuv](https://www.hsluv.org) color space by default.
+You can generate more than one set of shades, and compare side by side.
+Bring in your reference colors to tune-in the color schemes.

+[Designing accessible color systems](https://stripe.com/au/blog/accessible-color-systems) article by Stripe, and [Colorbox](https://www.colorbox.io) by Lyft Design inspired us.

 ## Get started